cristinafsanz/jekyll-now/_posts/2016-07-01-how-idea-emerge.md

 - With OS X 10.11 you have to change the <a href="https://github.com/CocoaPods/CocoaPods/issues/3680">path to /usr/local/bin</a> to install the gem.

-- Issues: <a href="https://github.com/rob-murray/jekyll-twitter-plugin/issues/15">The tag twitter is not a recognized Liquid tag.</a>.
-You have to build the HTML locally and then merge the generated code into the gh-pages branch: bundle exec jekyll serve --baseurl ''.
+- Issues: <a href="https://github.com/rob-murray/jekyll-twitter-plugin/issues/15">The tag twitter is not a recognized Liquid tag</a>.
+You have to build the HTML locally and then merge the generated code into the gh-pages branch: bundle exec jekyll build to generate it and copy code from _site to _post.